Rule 3796:6-3-16 | Monitoring, surveillance, and security requirements.

 (7) During hours of operation, store all medical marijuana in established restricted access areas accessible only to authorized employees.
 The minimum number of dispensary employees necessary for efficient operations shall be in the restricted access area;

-(8) Keep all safes, vaults and any other equipment or medical marijuana storage areas securely locked and protected from unauthorized entry;
+(8) Keep all safes, vaults and any other equipment or medical marijuana storage areas securely locked and protected from unauthorized entry.
+The vault shall have dual authentication or biometric access with a unique code for each employee.
+A safe exclusively used for storage of currency, with separate access controls, shall be maintained in the product vault;

-(9) Keep a daily log of dispensary employees with access to the safe or vault and knowledge of the access code or combination;
+(9) Keep a daily log of dispensary employees with access to the safe or vault and knowledge of the access code or combination, and records of all employee access to any restricted access areas;

 (10) Keep all locks and security equipment in good working order.
 All security equipment must be inspected and tested at regular intervals, not to exceed thirty calendar days from the previous inspection and test to ensure the systems remain functional.
 A dispensary must maintain a log documenting such inspections and tests;